 vali_111 - Fotolia

 The promise of the internet of things is distinctly digital.
 But many of the sensors and machines being integrated into IoT systems have analog interfaces.
-"This means that a new software infrastructure has to be put in place," said Christian Renaud, research director at 451 Research.
+"This means that a software infrastructure has to be put in place," said Christian Renaud, research director at 451 Research.
 Underscoring both the magnitude and the potential impact of such work, Renaud tracks 318 vendors in the IoT market trying to fill current software infrastructure voids, including those in the IoT platform market.

 Exosite is one of those suppliers.
-Its Murano platform is a cloud-based system designed to help businesses connect the wide and varied number of IoT devices to information technology back-end systems, such as enterprise resource planning and customer relationship management applications.
+Its Murano platform is a cloud-based system designed to help businesses connect the wide and varied number of IoT devices to information technology back-end systems, such as enterprise resource and customer relationship management applications.
 The startup has had some success: about 200 businesses worldwide are in various stages of deploying the firm's solution.
 However, IoT's looming consolidation may mean uncertain days for Exosite's autonomy both as a company and as a platform.

 The bane of proprietary interfaces

 Given the diversity and complexity of IoT solutions, integration work is frequently needed to tie IoT devices into back-end IT systems.
 To date, this work has been ad hoc, with large organizations forced to reckon with daunting numbers of proprietary devices and system interfaces.